Peter C. Brinckerhoff

-Peter C. Brinckerhoff is a trainer, writer, and consultant on nonprofit management.
+Peter Corlies Brinckerhoff is a trainer, writer, and consultant on nonprofit management.

 Early life

 Raised in Connecticut, Brinckerhoff received his bachelor's degree from the University of Pennsylvania, and his master's degree in Public Health Administration from Tulane University.
 After two years volunteering with Volunteers in Service to America (VISTA), followed by graduate school, Brinckerhoff served as a staff member and Executive Director of the West Central Illinois Health Systems Agency.
 In 1982, he formed Corporate Alternatives, Inc., a consulting and training company working with 501(c)(3) (non-profit) organizations.
 From 1979 to the present, Brinckerhoff has served on the board of directors for many local, state, national and international nonprofits.

 Work

 Brinckerhoff has written seven books and two workbooks about nonprofit management, and has had around 60 articles published in the not-for-profit press.
 Three of his books, Mission-Based Management (1994), Financial Empowerment (1996) and Generations, The Challenge of a Lifetime for Your Nonprofit (2007), were awarded the Terry McAdam Award from the Alliance for Nonprofit Management, given each year to the "Best New Nonprofit Book".
 Brinckerhoff is the only author to win the award multiple times.
 Brinckerhoff's books are used as texts in courses at undergraduate and graduate nonprofit management programs in over 100 colleges and universities worldwide.

 Brinckerhoff is also a speaker and lecturer on the topic of nonprofit management, publishes the monthly online Mission-Based Management Newsletter, and maintains the Mission-Based Management blog.

 From 2003 to 2007, Brinckerhoff served as Adjunct Professor of Nonprofit Management at the Kellogg School of Management at Northwestern University, where he taught the core graduate course in the Nonprofit Management program.
 He has also guest lectured at the graduate level at Boston University, University of Colorado, University of Illinois, and Vanderbilt University.